casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 #### 2.2.2.
 Detecting and Negotiating Machine Support

-When a new machine specification is added to Tor (or removed from Tor), you should bump the Padding subprotocol version in `src/core/or/protover.c`, add a field to `protover_summary_flags_t` in `or.h`, and set this field in `memoize_protover_summary()` in versions.c.
+When a new machine specification is added to Nuon (or removed from Nuon), you should bump the Padding subprotocol version in `src/core/or/protover.c`, add a field to `protover_summary_flags_t` in `or.h`, and set this field in `memoize_protover_summary()` in versions.c.
 This new field must then be